joseck0510/CV/README.md

 Able to work well with diverse groups of people.

 I have worked in international multi-disciplinary teams for the last 20 years within the project management, finance and software development areas.
-During this time I have also helpe dto build highly effective project teams.
+During this time I have also helped to build highly effective project teams.

 - Most recently helped build a new team and implement project processes at ICTI Care international Hong Kong

-- Worked with a Hong Kong development agency and Secure Works UK to plan and implement a data security review and pen test
+- Worked with a Hong Kong development agency and Secure Works UK to plan and implement a data security review and sec pen test

+- Built and worked within several teams to deliver business functions including sales, software product management, and customer services.

+- Worked with the Jamaican Council for Human Rights to draft constitutional appeals against the death  penalty and worked with the US Embassy to produce the annual State Department Human rights (Jamaica) review